생일 축하해요 – How To Say Happy Birthday in Korean

 Happy Birthday in Korean

-Do you have a Korean friend on facebook or perhaps a Korean boyfriend or girlfriend?
+Do you have a Korean friend on Facebook or perhaps a Korean boyfriend or girlfriend?
 If so, there comes at least one time a year when knowing how to say “happy birthday” in Korean will come in handy.
-The standard way to say this is “saengil chukhahaeyo” (in Hangul: 생일 축하해요) which you would use when talking to someone older or someone you’re not super close with.
+The standard way to say this is “saengil chukhahaeyo” (in Hangul: 생일 축하해요), which you would use when talking to someone older than you or someone you’re not super close with.
 But there are slight variations to consider depending on the situation.
+Let’s check them out!

 saengil chukhahaeyo (polite)